GPA vs Test Scores: Which is More Important?

 Like our paper currency, grade point averages across the United States have suffered from massive inflation in the last few years.
 The fact of the matter is that a “4.0” means a lot less today than it did in the past, which brings down the weighted value of a GPA on most college applications.

 Here are a few reasons why this has happened.

 What all this means is that your standardized test scores (SAT and ACT for high school students) are even more important today than they were a decade ago.
-It means that, more than ever, you need to take extra care of the test score component of your application, because your GPA will only comprise of roughly 30% of today’s admissions pie.
+It also means that, more than ever, you need to take extra care of the test score component of your application, because your GPA will only comprise roughly 30% of today’s admissions pie.

-Just How Important are Your SAT and/or ACT Scores?
+Just How Important Are Your SAT And/Or ACT Scores?

-There are several reasons for this, a few of which we’ve already outlined, but for the sake of better understanding these tests, we can pinpoint their worth as roughly 35%-40% of value in your admissions pie (with GPA, extracurricular activities, and miscellaneous work splitting the rest).
+There are several reasons for this statement, a few of which we’ve already outlined, but for the sake of better understanding these tests, we can pinpoint their worth as roughly 35%-40% of value in your admissions pie (with GPA, extracurricular activities, and miscellaneous work splitting the rest).

 There are a few reasons colleges and universities place such significant value on these scores.

 These scores give colleges a way to plot every student in America against one another on the exact same scale.
 Unlike GPA, which can vary from school to school, everyone takes the same SAT and ACT exams.